borakilicoglu/BoraKilicoglu/README.md

 ---

-I am working as a Front End Developer in Turkey.
+I am working as a Front End Developer in Istanbul.

 - 🏗 I work with React/React Native mostly.
 - 📝 I blog at [Medium](https://borakilicoglu.medium.com)